mother + maker : meagan from whole family rhythms

 PS: When did you start exploring Steiner philosophy?

-Meagan: When North was about two we started going to a Steiner playgroup in Melbourne and from then on, there was no turning back.
+Meagan: When my firstborn was about two we started going to a Steiner playgroup in Melbourne and from then on, there was no turning back.
 So much of Steiner’s work, philosophy and education methods just absolutely resonate with my spirit and soul.
 Steiner education is holistic- placing value on the importance of not just the mind, but also of the body and spirit.
 Although we are not extremely religious, we are spiritual and striving to connect as best we can to the natural world.
 Steiner philosophy supports us in our spiritual development without feeling too dogmatic.

 PS: You’ve just moved your family to the other side of the world.
 How important have your daily rhythms been in this period of intense transition?

 Meagan: Some of our daily rhythm is still evolving after our big move.
 Not only did we move home and country, but our children are now home with us instead of at school and my husband is taking a year off of work, which has created a very different flow to our days.
 Some aspects of the rhythm like mealtimes, bath, book and bedtimes, have remained unchanged though, and these are the anchors that have helped keep us afloat through the storms of change.
 Although we have moved, we are still very much home-based, prioritising homemade meals and daytime naps over constant sight-seeing and travelling.